Hamza ibn Abd al-Muttalib: Battle of Uhud and death

 Hamza was killed in the Battle of Uhud on Saturday, 23 March 625 (7 Shawwal 3 AH), at the age of approximately 57 to 59.
-Fighting at the front line with two swords, he was fatally struck in the abdomen by a javelin thrown by Wahshi ibn Harb, an Abyssinian slave promised manumission by Hind bint Utba in retaliation for the death of her father at the Battle of Badr.
+Fighting at the front line, Hamza killed Siba ibn Abd al-Uzza al-Ghubshani, also known as Abu Niyar, during the battle.
+He subsequently fought until he killed Artat ibn Abd Shurahbil al-Abdari, one of the men carrying the Qurayshi banner.
+Hamza was then fatally struck in the abdomen by a javelin thrown by Wahshi ibn Harb, an Abyssinian slave promised manumission by Hind bint Utba in retaliation for the death of her father at the Battle of Badr.
 Some sources report that Hind attempted to chew Hamza’s liver after the battle but was unable to swallow it.
-Ibn Hisham narrates that Muhammad expressed deep grief upon seeing Hamza’s body and stated that the angel Jibril had called him the "Lion of the Prophet" in the seven heavens.
 Hamza and his nephew, Abd Allah ibn Jahsh, were buried in the same grave.
 Ibn Masud reported that Muhammad led multiple funeral prayer for Hamza, each time with another fallen companion laid beside him.
-He was widely mourned and later referred to as the "leader of the martyrs" by Muhammad, as narrated by Jabir ibn Abd Allah.
+He was widely mourned and was the first person to be named the "master of the martyrs" (Sayyid al-Shuhada) by Muhammad, establishing an archetype of steadfastness that remains central to Islamic tradition.

 Marriages and children

-Hamza married three times and had six children.
+Hamza married three times and had seven children.